-- Nationally recognized medical team, ranked #6 in the nation by U.S. News & World Report for pediatric neurology and neurosurgery.
+- Nationally recognized medical team, ranked in the Top 10 in the nation by U.S. News & World Report for pediatric neurology and neurosurgery.

 - Comprehensive team, specially trained and experienced to care for all aspects of your child’s recovery.
 Under the guidance of a pediatric neurologist, the team includes nurses, physicians, nurse practitioners, psychologists, neuropsychiatrists, therapists (physical, speech-language, occupational, music and art), social workers, teachers, dietitians, and child life specialists.
 Each team member brings child development expertise to the recovery process.

 - Family-centered care with scheduled family conferences to keep families up-to-date and involved in your child’s recovery.

 - Diagnostic, pharmacology and treatment services under the guidance of a pediatric neurologist.

 - Immediate access to diagnostic testing including MRIs and EEGs to identify treatment options and ensure optimum outcomes.

 - Transition to home program, designed to help patients reenter into home, school and community.

 - Teachers with Master’s degrees in curriculum and instruction, certified in the state of Missouri and in special education.
 Teachers work to keep your child on track with their education and help transition back to school.